 - Purchase protection and extended warranty protection.

-To maximize the rewards, consider pairing the Chase Sapphire Preferred Card with another Chase Ultimate Rewards Card to cover all the gaps and have the ability to pool your Chase Sapphire Preferred points.
+To maximize your Chase Ultimate Rewards points, consider pairing the Chase Sapphire Preferred Card with another Chase Ultimate Rewards card.
+This way, you can cover all the gaps and have the ability to pool your points.

 Watch the annual fees, though, to make sure it’s worth the added expense.

-As for travel purchases, basically any way you move around the world counts.
-So, besides flights, you can earn points for traveling by bus, train, limo, and taxi.
+As for travel purchases, any way you move around the world counts.
+So, you can also earn points for traveling by bus, train, limo, and taxi.

 - British Airways